-- EPO if an application does not fulfill the necessary requirements it will be refused by the Office. - JPO if an application does not fulfill the necessary requirements, it will be refused by the Office.
+JPO/KIPO if an application does not fulfill the necessary requirements, it will be refused by the Office.

 USPTO n.a. (this does not apply to patent applications).

-Regional application

-patent application filed under a supranational patent system covering a limited number of countries of the same region.

-European Patent Organisation (31 European countries), EurAsian Patent Organisation (9 east European countries), African Intellectual Property Organisation (16 African countries), African Regional Industrial Property Organization (15 African countries).

-Reissue patent

-EPO/JPO see Amended form

-USPTO whenever any patent is, through error without any deceptive intention, deemed wholly or partly inoperative or invalid, by reason of a defective specification or drawing, or by reason of the patentee claiming more or less than he had a right to claim in the patent, the Director shall, on the surrender of such patent and the payment of the fee required by law, reissue the patent for the invention disclosed in the original patent, and in accordance with a new and amended application, for the unexpired part of the term of the original patent.
+Regional application patent application filed under a supranational patent system covering a limited number of countries of the same region.
+European Patent Organisation (38 European countries as of October 31, 2011), Eurasian Patent Organisation (9 east European and Asian countries), African Intellectual Property Organisation (16 African countries), African Regional Industrial Property Organization (18 African countries).
+Reissue patent EPO/JPO see Amended form KIPO new version of the patent in which an amendment of the description, claims and/or drawings is reflected after an invalidation trial USPTO whenever any patent is, through error without any deceptive intention, deemed wholly or partly inoperative or invalid, by reason of a defective specification or drawing, or by reason of the patentee claiming more or less than he had a right to claim in the patent, the Director shall, on the surrender of such patent and the payment of the fee required by law, reissue the patent for the invention disclosed in the original patent, and in accordance with a new and amended application, for the unexpired part of the term of the original patent.
 No new matter shall be introduced into the application for reissue.

 Rejection

-EPO if an opposition or an appeal does not fulfill the necessary requirements, it will be rejected by the Office.
+EPO if an opposition or an appeal does not fulfill the necessary requirements, it

+will be rejected by the Office.

-JPO see Refusal
+JPO/KIPO see Refusal

-USPTO a written statement by an examiner that explains why a claimed invention is not considered patentable.
+USPTO a written statement by an examiner that explains why a claimed invention

-Revocation
+is not considered patentable.

-EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent.

-- JPO the patent will be revoked when the appeals collegiate comes to the agreement that a patent should be revoked on the basis of the reason for the appeal. - USPTO at the conclusion of a reexamination proceedings, any patent claims that are determined to be unpatentable are cancelled.
+Revocation EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent.
+JPO/ KIPO the patent will be revoked when the appeals collegiate comes to the agreement that a patent should be revoked on the basis of the reason for the appeal.